-Below is a list of public policy institutes or think-tanks that issue recommendations on challenges faced by AI, Big Data, IoT, IT security & trust to policymakers.
+Below is a list of public policy institutes or think-tanks that issue recommendations on challenges faced by AI, Big Data, IoT, cyber security & trust to policymakers.
 If your think-tank addresses any of these concerns and you would like to be featured on our platform or edit an existing entry, please complete the following form.

 Your search did not yield any results.